xibz/spec/links.md

 ## Abstract

-This proposal will outline how to connect individual CDEvents to eachother.
+This proposal will outline how to connect individual CDEvents to each other.
 Right now there's no way of associating events to one another without needing to backtrack across certain context attributes, eg [id](https://github.com/CDEvents/spec/blob/main/spec.md#id-context).
 While